keithasaurus/koda-validate/docs/how_to/rest_apis.rst

 REST APIs
 =========

-Koda Validate is not tightly coupled with specific web frameworks, serialization formats, or kinds of APIs.
-Nonetheless, Koda Validate does not exist in a vacuum, and some thought has put into how to integrate Koda Validate into common API setups.
+Koda Validate is not tightly coupled with specific web frameworks, serialization formats, or types of APIs.
+Nonetheless, Koda Validate does not exist in a vacuum, and some thought has put into how to integrate into common API setups.

 Here we'll explore the example of a Contact Form that is posted to a REST endpoint, and see how it could be implemented in several web frameworks.